telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 #### __Figure 1: Table generated in code-behind__
 ![Rad Rich Text Box Features Layout Elements Tables 01](images/RadRichTextBox_Features_LayoutElements_Tables_01.png)
+<<Comment: ALT text improves search results.
+Can you add SEO friendly ALT text to figures?>>

 >tipYou can obtain an existing table from the document using the EnumerateChildrenOfType() method as demonstrated in __Example 2__.
 For more information about how to select a table, please check [this article]({%slug radrichtextbox-features-selection%}).